prog4biol/soc2020/significant_only/README.md

 ```

 Looks great!
-We have only our signficant data points sorted by pvalue.
+We have only our signficant data points sorted by pvalue (smalled to largest).